orianadecaro/CRUD-Simple/README.md

 # CRUD-Simple
 React JS

-use #npm start to run this project
+Use 'npm start' to run this project